OCFL/extensions/docs/initial.md

 An extension directory MAY contain an `initial` extension identified by the extension directory name `initial`.
 If it exists, the `initial` extension specifies another extension that MUST be applied before all other extensions in the directory.

 The extension configuration file indicates the functional extension to be applied first by specifying that extension's name in the `extension` parameter (not `initial`).

-An `initial` extension can be used to address otherwise undefined behaviors, such as:
+This extension can be used to address otherwise undefined behaviors, such as:

-  * Should extensions be applied in a specific order?
-  * Is an extension deactivated, only applying to earlier versions of the object?
+  * Should extensions be applied in a specific order?  * Is an extension deactivated, only applying to earlier versions of the object?
   * Does one extension depend on another?

 ## Parameter